-- 1 Study Source 1.11. - a What symbol has been used for desalination plants on this map? - b Give an example of an area symbol used on this map. - c How many groundwater treatment plants supply water to Perth? - d What do you notice about the location of the dams on this map?
+- 1 Study Source 2. - a What symbol has been used for desalination plants on this map? - b Give an example of an area symbol used. - c How many groundwater treatment plants supply water to Perth? - d What do you notice about the location of the dams?